pingcap/docs/dm/dm-precheck.md

 For the full data migration mode (`task-mode: full`), in addition to the [common check items](#common-check-items), the precheck also includes the following check items:

-* (Required) dump permissions of the upstream database
+* (Mandatory) dump permission of the upstream database

     - SELECT permission on INFORMATION_SCHEMA and dump tables
     - RELOAD permission if `consistency=flush`